ericclack/pygamezero_pacman/doc/part1.rst

   :code:`f`.

 Inside the block we can then use a simple :code:`for` loop to iterate over the lines in the file referenced in variable :code:`f`.
-Each line has a newline at the end of it (your editor's way of marking a new line of text) and we can strip this off with :code:`line.strip()`.

-Finally another loop get each character from the each line of the file and stores it away for later refence.
+And inside this loop another loop get each character from the each line of the file and stores it away for later refence.

 The next step is to draw this on the screen...